 I was born and raised in Glen Ellyn, Illinois — a small, quaint little suburb just outside of Chicago — and then moved to California to study at the University of San Diego.
 After graduation, Radley and I moved to Chicago and lived downtown while I completed my Masters degree.
 In September 2011, we decided to head back to the West Coast, and we now live in lovely San Francisco.

 Where should I go when I visit Chicago?

 Chicago is like New York: It's a different city to everyone who lives there.
 That being said, I've compiled this (really) little city guide to share some of my favorite spots — restaurants, landmarks, parks, tours, etc. It only scratches the surface, of course, but I've included a handful of must dos.

 What did you study in school?
 Where have you worked?

 My Bachelors is in Communication Studies and English, and in 2011 I earned my Masters in Writing and Publishing from DePaul University.
 During my first year of grad school, I worked full time at an event promotions company where I planned tours for Broadway shows, authors, and comedians.
 In my second year, I assisted a literary agent who published children's and young adult literature.
-Since December 2011, I've been an editorial assistant at PopSugar.
+Since December 2011, I've been an editor at PopSugar.
 (I really, really love my job.)

 When and how did you and Radley meet?